 Make-ahead: shortbread keeps well for several days in airtight tins or jars.

-Flavorings: use other citrus, add a teaspoon of your favorite spice, glaze after baked, add a tablespoon of ground nuts to the dough.
+Flavor variations: use another citrus, add a teaspoon of your favorite spice, drizzle a lemon glaze after the shortbread is baked and cooled down, add a tablespoon of ground nuts to the dough.

 Keywords: lemon shortbread